NHSDigital/software-engineering-quality-framework/practices/security.md

 - Prevent **[clickjacking](https://sudo.pagerduty.com/for_engineers/#clickjacking)** with `X-Frame-Options`
 - Be careful not to **leak information**, e.g. error messages, stack traces, headers
 - **Don't trust** yourself or others!
-  - Scan source code automatically for secrets or other sensitive data (see [everything as code](../patterns/everything-as-code.md) for details).
+  - Scan source code automatically for secrets or other sensitive data (see [everything as code](../patterns/everything-as-code.md) for details)
   - Be wary of any 3rd party JavaScript included on the page, e.g. for A/B testing, analytics
   - Pin dependencies at known versions to avoid unexpected updates
   - Scan dependencies for vulnerabilities, e.g. using [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) or [Snyk](https://snyk.io/)